-- a Learning Enhancement Coordinator, who also oversees Gifted Education;
+- a Dean of Academic Care;

+- Learning Support Coordinator;

 - a School Psychologist, part time;

 - a Learning Support teacher;

-- an EALD Teacher (English as another Language or Dialect) and
+- an EALD Teacher (English as another Language or Dialect), and

-- Teacher aides
+- Teacher aides.

-For students seeking enrolment into Meriden School it is both vital and required that parents/legal guardians discuss in full any special learning needs or abilities of their child at, or prior to, the initial interview and provide any appropriate reports to the school for consideration.
+For students seeking enrolment into Meriden School it is both vital and required that parents/legal guardians discuss in full any specific learning needs, adjustments or abilities of their child at, or prior to, the initial interview and provide any appropriate reports to the school for consideration.

-Parents/Legal Guardians of enrolled students are urged to discuss as early as possible the special needs of their child, with the class teacher and the Learning Enhancement Coordinator, Learning Support or EALD teachers, as appropriate.
-These teachers may assist in the identification of students with particular needs or abilities through procedures such as: observation; parent/legal guardian and teacher interviews or checklists; assessment of work samples and use of teacher designed or standardised tests.
+Parents/Legal Guardians of enrolled students are urged to discuss as early as possible the needs of their child, with the class teacher and the Learning Support Coordinator, Learning Support or EALD teachers, as appropriate.
+These teachers may assist in the identification of students with disability adjustments or enrichment through procedures such as: observation; parent/legal guardian and teacher interviews or checklists; assessment of work samples and use of teacher designed or standardised tests.
 Students may also be referred for further professional assessment should this be deemed necessary.

-Whilst the class teacher is primarily responsible for students' education, support teachers may assist with programming for an individual or group of students; help select/provide appropriate student textbooks and teacher resources; assist with formation and outworking of ability groupings e.g. across-grade or stage; involve students directly in individual or group programs, depending upon the magnitude of difficulty or ability; and assist with staff training and the provision of teacher reference materials.
-The Learning Enhancement Coordinator may assist in the coordination of extra-curricular programs and activities such as enrichment courses, clubs and competitions.
+Whilst the class teacher is primarily responsible for students' education, support teachers may assist with implementing adjustments, staff training and the provision of teacher reference materials.
+The Cocurricular Coordinator and Dean of Academic Care may assist in the coordination of extracurricular programs and activities such as enrichment courses, clubs and competitions.

-A copy of any professional or psychological assessments completed by the child should be left at the Junior School Office for consideration by the Head of Junior School, Learning Enhancement Coordinator and other relevant teaching Staff.
+A copy of any professional or psychological assessments completed by the child should be left at Junior School Reception for consideration by the Head of Junior School, Dean of Academic Care, Learning Support Coordinator and other relevant teaching staff.